qitianwu/NodeFormer/Readme.md

 ### Datasets

-The datasets we used span three categories (Sec 4.1, 4.2, 4.3 in our paper)
+We provide an easy access to the used datasets in the [Google drive](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing).
+This also contains other commonly used graph datasets, except the large-scale graphs OGBN-Proteins and Amazon2M which can be downloaded automatically with our [codes](https://github.com/qitianwu/NodeFormer/blob/50fe19b7b1e67290d42d5b98ae82a981be40631c/dataset.py#L267)
+See [here](https://github.com/qitianwu/NodeFormer#how-to-run-our-codes) for how to get the datasets ready for running our codes.

+The information and sources of datasets are summarized below

-- Transductive Node Classification: we use two homophilous graphs Cora and Citeseer and two heterophilic graphs Deezer-Europe and Actor.
+- Transductive Node Classification (Sec 4.1 in paper): we use two homophilous graphs Cora and Citeseer and two heterophilic graphs Deezer-Europe and Actor.
 These graph datasets are all public available at [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html).
 The Deezer dataset is provided from
 [Non-Homophilous Benchmark](https://github.com/CUAI/Non-Homophily-Benchmarks),
 and the Actor (also called Film) dataset is provided by [Geom-GCN](https://github.com/graphdml-uiuc-jlu/geom-gcn).

-- Large Graph Datasets: we use OGBN-Proteins and Amazon2M as two large-scale datasets.
+- Large Graph Datasets (Sec 4.2 in paper): we use OGBN-Proteins and Amazon2M as two large-scale datasets.
 These datasets are available at [OGB](https://github.com/snap-stanford/ogb).
 The original Amazon2M is collected by [ClusterGCN](https://arxiv.org/abs/1905.07953) and later used to construct the OGBN-Products.

-- Graph-Enhanced Classification: we also consider two datasets without input graphs, i.e., Mini-Imagenet and 20News-Group for image and text classification, respectively.
+- Graph-Enhanced Classification (Sec 4.3 in paper): we also consider two datasets without input graphs, i.e., Mini-Imagenet and 20News-Group for image and text classification, respectively.
 The Mini-Imagenet dataset is provided by [Matching Network](https://arxiv.org/abs/1606.04080), and 20News-Group is available at [Scikit-Learn](https://jmlr.org/papers/v12/pedregosa11a.html)

-We also provide an easy access to common datasets including what we used in the [Google drive](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing).

 ### Key results